semojs/semo/docs/guide/config/index.md

 ### `Utils.config`

-This method is used to extract a section of the total configuration, with all sections extracted by default, based on Lodash's `_.get` method.
+This method is used to retrieve a segment of the total configuration, defaulting to retrieving everything.
+Based on Lodash's `_.get` method.

 ### `Utils.pluginConfig`

-This method is used to extract plugin configurations and only works in the `handler` of commands.
-By default, it still takes precedence over command line parameters, but if the command line parameters are not specified and there is no default value, plugin-level configurations can be obtained.
+This method is used to retrieve plugin configuration, only working within the command `handler`.
+By default, command-line parameters still take priority, but if a command-line parameter is not specified and has no default value, the plugin-level configuration can be retrieved.

-## Setting Environment Variables `.env`
+## Environment Variable Setting `.env`

-By integrating `dotenv`, we have introduced support for the `.env` file, which is enabled by default for command line tools.
-For programs, you need to enable it manually.
+By integrating `dotenv`, we introduced support for `.env` files.
+It is enabled by default for command-line tools.
+For programs, it needs to be enabled manually.

 ```typescript
 import { Utils } from '@semo/core'